W3RQ01/pro_weaponry/README.md

 # pro_weaponry
 Modpack that aims to provide professional weapons to minetest.
+This branch just has a history purpose of representing how the mod was during active development stages

 **WEAPONS LIST**